What is Publisher and Vendor Content?

 For help following up with publishers or vendors, or assessing the accessibility issues users may encounter when using their products, email firstname.lastname@example.org.

-If publishers or vendors have questions about how to complete a VPAT or how to make their content accessible, there are a number of web accessibility vendors to whom they can reach out for assistance.
+If publishers or vendors have questions about how to complete a VPAT or how to make their content accessible, there are several web accessibility vendors they can reach out to for assistance.

 Exception Request Process

-If you have exhausted attempts to obtain an alternate accessible product and achieving accessible compliance standards is not possible, you should submit the
+If you have exhausted attempts to obtain an alternative accessible product and achieving accessible compliance standards is not possible, you should submit the

 ICT Accessibility Exception Form to your first-level supervisor.
 Complete this form only if you have considered and reviewed other alternatives and this is the only viable option at this time.

 Your request will be reviewed by your first- and second-level supervisors and by Dallas College's Assistive Technology Specialist and Deputy Chief Innovation Officer.
 If approved by all parties, the Office of Institutional Equity (OIE) will make the final decision to approve or deny the request.